Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Introduction

 \subsection{Contributions of This Article}

-Certain surveys have been published in the field blockchain, however, to the best of our knowledge, none of them provides an in-depth overview of anomaly detection in blockchain technology.
-To summarize, the major contributions of our work are as follows: \begin{itemize} \item We focus over providing generalist audience a brief overview regarding the field of anomaly detection in blockchain by discussing all fundamentals and preliminaries involved in this direction.
-E.g., providing basic discussion about blockchain technology, anomaly detection, and the need of anomaly detection in blockchain. \item \mubcom{We provide detailed discussion about classification of anomalous attacks, their detection models, and existing works in blockchain technology alongside providing some fundamental matrices and key requirements for their robust and timely identification.} \item We highlight critical challenges in blockchain based anomaly detection that needs to be solved alongside providing a brief overview of future directions associated with these challenges. \end{itemize}
+Certain surveys have been published in the field of blockchain, however, to the best of our knowledge, none of them provides an in-depth overview of anomaly detection in blockchain technology.
+To summarize, the major contributions of our work are as follows: \begin{itemize} \item We work over providing generalist audience a brief overview regarding the field of anomaly detection in blockchain \item \mubcom{We provide detailed discussion about classification of anomalous attacks, their detection models, and \final{the} existing works in blockchain technology alongside providing some fundamental \final{metrics and} key requirements for their robust and timely identification.} \item We highlight critical challenges in blockchain based anomaly detection that needs to be solved alongside providing a brief overview of future directions associated with these challenges. \end{itemize}